 - Place one hand flat on your chest and the other on your belly.

 - As you breathe in through your nose, you should feel your belly rise as it fills with air.

 - As you breathe out through pursed lips, your belly should fall as the air leaves.

 - During this process, your chest should remain as still as possible.

-Loss of appetite is another common symptom of late-stage lung cancer.
+Loss of appetite is another common symptom of advanced lung cancer.
 Feeling sick can reduce your appetite.